aleshaleksey/fansys23/2023-11-assumptions.md

 - If some potential combatants are unaware of others or of their intent to attack, they start the combat "surprised".
 A "surprised" entity cannot act in combat and suffers certain penalties.
 As soon as its first "turn" has passed, it is no longer considered surprised.

 #### The Turn
-- During its turn an entity may take all of the following actions:
+- During its turn an entity may take all of the following actions in any order:
  - One "**move**" action.
  - One "**main action**".
  - One "**secondary action**".